 Julia Bauder is the Social Studies and Data Services Librarian at the Grinnell College Libraries.
-She is the author of the books The Reference Guide to Data Sources and Data Literacy in Academic Libraries: Teaching Critical Thinking with Numbers.
+She has written or edited several books, including The Reference Guide to Data Sources, Data Literacy in Academic Libraries: Teaching Critical Thinking with Numbers, and Teaching Research Data Management.
 She has also published and presented about information literacy, data literacy, and data visualization in venues including Information Technology and Libraries, College & Undergraduate Libraries, and the LITA National Forum.

 - Table of Contents